githubixx/ansible-role-cert-manager-kubernetes/README.md

 # to the webhook by connecting to "worker:30001" (of course you need to replace
 # "worker" with a real hostname e.g.).
 And to make sure that the webhook
 # TLS certificate has the correct DNS names `--dynamic-serving-dns-names`
 # option is specified too.
-It can be a list of DNS names acutally.
+It can be a list of DNS names actually.
 So you can
 # also add fully qualified domain names (FQDN) if you want of course.
 # (see also: https://github.com/jetstack/cert-manager/issues/2602)
 #  - webhook.securePort="30001"